wma17/24summer/content/_index.md

 ---
-title: Introduction to and Advances in Self-Supervised Learning
+title: AI: Optimization, Theory & Responsibility
 type: docs
 ---

-# Introduction to and Advances in Self-Supervised Learning
+# AI: Optimization, Theory & Responsibility

-The seminar has now ended, click to [**acknowledgement**](/docs/acknowledge) page.
+The seminar is ongoing.

 ## Personnel

-**Organizers**: Prof. Chao Wang, Shengjie Niu
+**Organizers**: Prof. Chao Wang, Wang Ma

 **Supervisor**: Prof. Chao Wang

-**Keynote Speakers**: Wang Ma, Zebin Yun, Shengjie Niu, Lifan Lin, Yue Wu, Xinyao Li, Yiming Zhang, Shengqi Fang, Xunyi Jiang, Langtian Ma.
+**Keynote Speakers**: Wang Ma, Yicheng Wu, Xunjian Li...

 ## Introduction

-This seminar focuses primarily on important topics in deep learning, specifically self-supervised learning.
-The topics will range from an introduction to self-supervised learning to the latest advancements.
-We also welcome individuals from related fields to share their insights, such as transfer learning, meta-learning, and so on.
-Depending on our progress, some signigicant and parctical topics like optimizers and backbones may also incorporated as additional sessions.
+This seminar series will delve into critical topics in AI(Deep Learning), with a special emphasis on optimization, theory, and responsibility.
+The sessions will include a mix of fundamental concepts and cutting-edge research, encouraging participants to engage deeply with the material.
+We also invite students or researchers from related fields to share their perspectives, enhancing our collective understanding of these complex topics.
+Depending on our progress, additional significant and practical topics might be incorporated into the schedule.

-We will be hosting a group study on deep learning at each Thursday 19:30 - 21:00 pm in **Lecture Hall 3, 302** (The first week will be at Wednesday 11:00 - 12:30 am in Business Hall 314).
-The online link for first seminar is [**TencentMeeting**](https://sustech.meeting.tencent.com/dm/8FKe79A6nA1k).
-The following online links are [**TencentMeeting**](https://sustech.meeting.tencent.com/dm/rzsV1UdvWHtp).

-**Notification: The venue for following seminars has been changed to Lecture Hall 3, 302 owing to scheduling conflicts.**
+We will be hosting this seminar **every Monday** from 20:00 to 21:30 in **Room 338, School of Business**, starting July 22.

 ## Remarks

-* The main personnel for this seminar are undergraduate students, and we welcome anyone interested in SSL (Self-Supervised Learning) or Deep Learning to attend.
+* The main personnel for this seminar are undergraduate students, and we welcome anyone interested in Deep Learning to attend.

 * This is a fast-paced and demanding study group which covers both fundementals of deep learning and recent advances.
 We highly encourage everyone to read the related materials before the group study.